yangliu28/swarm_formation_sim/README.md

 *loop_formation.py* uses same merging method to form a loop, the formation starts with a pair of robots, then a triangle formation as the initial loop.

-*loop_rehsape_1_static.py* is the algorithm exploration on the consensus problem of target allocation.
-Goal is to reshape the loop to target formation while remaining node connections, this program is the static version focusing on the distribution convergence.

 *loop_reshape_2_dynamic.py* is the dynamic version of the loop reshape simulation.
 A new weighted averaging method is implemented to tolerate the conflict between distribution convergence and better distribution unipolarity.
 A new SMA-inspired motion strategy is used for the physical motion control of the loop reshape process.

 ## Run the simulations